Dazzzzz1/Calculator/README.md

 1. Clone the repository
 2. Navigate to the directory: cd calculator
 3. Install dependencies: npm install
-4. Build the project: npm run build
+4. Build the project: npm run dev